at Hoags Lake

 Access- sand Forest Road 5540 off paved Hoague Road at corner with Rybicki Road.

 Restrictions- no camping, no glass on beach, no fireworks, note that Forest boundary is very near- be careful to not trespass on private land.
-Recreation Fee sticker to park there (self-pay tube is available- $3/day, $5/weekly, or $20/year at a Ranger Station).
+A Recreation Fee sticker is required. (self-pay tubes are available for daily passes, yearly passes may be purchased at a Ranger Station).
+Manistee National Forest Recreation Fees

 Seasonality- road may not be plowed in winter